Try this Classic Stuffing recipe to stuff your next turkey or to bake in a casserole dish.

 - 1/2 cup finely chopped mushrooms

-- 8 cups stale, dry unseasoned bread cubes (a couple days old is perfect)
+- 8 cups stale, unseasoned bread cubes (one or two days old is perfect)

 - 1 teaspoon salt, more as needed